The WORLD has a mental health day. What does that tell us?

 This taboo that follows anything to do with the mental (Definition being ‘concerning the mind’) is, in itself, insane (again, no pun intended).
-We don’t want our bodies to become ill or disabled lest we not be able to go about our life’s and yet we seem to think we can continue on when our minds become sick or disabled.
+We don’t want our bodies to become ill or disabled lest we not be able to go about our lives, and yet we seem to think we can continue on when our minds become sick or disabled.

 My family and I have had to break this taboo in order to gain some form of control about our challeneges.
 We have had to welcome each other’s mental health, illness and all.
 We have learnt to accept each other’s life choices or life needs that keep us stable; make room for them in our day to day.

 Don’t get me wrong, It’s hard.
 Recently I was struggling with life.
 I say that as a pretty mentally healthy person.
 But throw too many life events my way and my healthy balance to life can take a knock.
 I took a day off work.
 A day.
 I needed to take a moment.
 Initially I did what so many of us do; I took a sickie and said I was ill.
 I knew the assumption being made was that I was physically unwell and at first I let that slide.
 But it bugged me.
-Apart from my anxiety and stress being real and probably something my work should know for my own health and safety, I don’t want to contribute to this hiding and shame that accompanies something we all have.
+Apart from my anxiety and stress being real and probably something my work should know about, for my own health and safety, I don’t want to contribute to this hiding and shame that accompanies something we all have.
 So, I emailed my boss later that day.
 Simple and too the point I explained that whilst I was ill enough to need the day off, I wanted to acknowledge that it was my mind that was ill.
 Guess what?
 Nothing.
 No judgement, no reprimands, no nothing.